 The historical method aims to describe and analyze past events, offering insights into present patterns and the potential to predict future scenarios.

-Researchers formulate research questions based on a hypothetical idea and then rigorously test this idea using multiple historical resources.
+Researchers formulate research problems based on a hypothetical idea and then rigorously test this idea using multiple historical resources.

 Key steps in the historical method include: